Kame696/Kame696/README.md

 # 🐢⚡ KAME

-### I build the things that keep an AI agent running after the keys run out.
+### I build the things that keep an AI more powerful.
+Hope you like any of the public things:

 [![Discord](https://img.shields.io/badge/discord-kame055856-5865F2.svg)](#-say-hello)
 [![License: MIT](https://img.shields.io/badge/everything-MIT-green.svg)](#)
 [![Donate Bitcoin](https://img.shields.io/badge/donate-bitcoin-f7931a.svg)](#-support-the-work)

-*4P1 R0T4T10N — 4FRE3D0M*

 </div>